Apothecary

 What element is Heather associated with?

-Heather is associated with the Water element and the sign of Libra, and resonates with the Crown chakra.
+Heather is associated with the Water element, the sign of Libra, and resonates with the Crown chakra.

 What planet rules Heather?